DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 2.md

 1. Measure the mass of the spring before placing any mass on it.
 2. Using the ruler to measure the length of the spring.
 3. Add the mass on the spring and wait for it to stop oscillating.
-When the spring stop moving measure the mass of the setup.
+When the spring stops moving, measure the mass of the setup.
 4. With the mass on the spring, measure the length of the spring.
 5. Use the following equation to measure the value of spring constant,
 $${\LARGE k = - \frac{(m_2 - m_1)\times g}{(x_2 - x_1)}}$$